-Register your Design Internationally
+Register Your Design Internationally

 International Design Registration

-The Hague Agreement and Who May Apply?
+Eligibility Under the Hague Agreement – Who May Apply?

 The Geneva Act (GA) of 1999;